AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/Activity_4/README.md

  As it is observed the value 2 is the best value, because it obtains the lowest cv score, whereby we avoid to have overfitting in our model.

-## Step 4: Build a decision tree mode.
+## Step 4: Build a decision tree model.
 We build our decision tree mode with max depth value of 2 and obtain the tree:

  ![(Fig 3)](https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_4/Images/tree.png)